 I can’t make a long-term commitment to a cat/dog right now.
 Do you need fosters?

 We are always in need of additional foster homes for either dogs or cats so that we may help free more animals from a dark fate at the shelter.
-Unfortunately our city's shelters face a continual space problem, and dozens of healthy, adoptable animals lose the race of time daily.
+Unfortunately our city’s shelters face a continual space problem, and dozens of healthy, adoptable animals lose the race of time daily.
 Our immigrants need very patient homes to help them acclimate from very different circumstances in their home countries.
-If you are interested in opening your home and heart to foster one or more of our rescue animals please fill out the foster application form.
+If you are interested in opening your home and heart to foster one or more of our rescue animals please fill out a DOG FOSTER or CAT FOSTER application form.

 I’m not able to have a cat/dog at the moment, but I would really like to help your organization.
 How can I help?

 We are a 501(c)3 nonprofit organization, and are always in need of donations.
 That donation can be in the form of healthy treats, quality pet food, crates, blankets, new leashes and collars, toys, gift certificates to pet supply stores, kitty litter, etc. check out our Amazon CAT WISHLIST and DOG WISHLIST for all the items we are most in need of- all are gratefully accepted!
-We always have a need for volunteers, if you have time available you may be able to help at activities such as adoption events, help with transportation or PR - please fill out a volunteer application.
+We alway need volunteers, if you have time available you may be able to help at activities such as adoption events, help with transportation or PR – please fill out a volunteer application.
 Please see our how you can help page for more information.

 What are the adoption donations for a cat or kitten?

-Adoption donations are $150 and up per cat/kitten depending on breed/age/health/temperament; special needs and seniors are less; pairs of kittens generally $300 unless they are exotic breeds.
+Adoption donations are $150 and up per cat/kitten depending on breed/age/health/temperament and origin; special needs and seniors are less; pairs of kittens generally $300-$500 unless they are exotic breeds.
 Our cats from overseas (ie, Egypt, Kuwait, Russia) are $500 in order to cover transport and quarantine costs.
 Adoption donation includes spay/neuter, vaccinations, rabies, microchip and feline leukemia/aids combo test.

 Can I adopt a solo cat?

-Young kittens must be adopted in pairs or to homes with another young playful cat or kitten to ensure the companionship and socialization they require – READ MORE.
+Young kittens (under 1 year) must be adopted in pairs or to homes with another young playful cat or kitten to ensure the companionship and socialization they require – READ MORE.
 Adopters interested in adolescent or adult cats who enjoy cat company are encouraged to either adopt in pairs unless they have a cat friendly a resident cat.
 However, sometimes our cats may be adopted solo if appropriate and this is usually indicated in their bio.

 I specifically want a declawed cat.
 Do you have any available?

-While we do not encourage or condone declawing, we often rescue cats from New York City's shelters who have already been declawed by previous owners.
+While we do neither encourage, condone or purrmit declawing, we often rescue cats from New York City’s shelters who have already been declawed by previous owners.
 If declawed, their name is followed by a “D” and we will make this clear in their bio.

 What are the adoption donations for a dog or puppy?

-Adoption donations are generally $350 and up per dog/puppy depending on breed/age/health/temperament; special needs and seniors are less.
+Adoption donations are generally $350 and up per dog/puppy depending on breed/age/health/temperament and origin; special needs and seniors are less.
 Dogs from overseas (ie, Egypt, Jordan, Kuwait, Qatar, Russia, Nepal or the PR) are $500 and up in order to cover the cost of transport and quarantine.
 Adoption donation includes spay/neuter, vaccinations, rabies, microchip, and heartworm test (and we recommend Lyme vaccination once here).